 FAQs About Cash Conversion Cycles

 It’s best to have a low or negative CCC.
-Otherwise, your company spends a substantial amount of time working to convert inventory to sales and encounters cash flow issues.
+Otherwise, your company spends a substantial amount of time working to convert inventory to sales or collecting payments from customers in a timely manner.
+This often means you’ll encounter cash flow issues, which typically lead to financial instability.

 The longer you have inventory in your possession, the more likely you will have minimal working capital on hand.
 But suppose your CCC is low, and you turn inventory into sales in a short period.
 In that case, your business is less likely to struggle with keeping the ample amount of working capital on hand needed to keep operations running smoothly.